 Spreadsheets and Tables

 Spreadsheets are reasonable tools for organizing data because they make it natural to lay out your data as a rectangle or grid (also known as a table).
 A data table is simply a contiguous set of columns and a contiguous set of rows on a single page of a spreadsheet file.
-If your data set will have more than one table, you should never put more than one table on a single spreadsheet page/sheet.
+Many data sets will have more than one table, but you should never put more than one table on a single spreadsheet page/sheet.
 You may choose to include multiple tables in a single spreadsheet file, but they must be on separate sheets.
 Or, you may choose to put each table in a separate file.
 Do not include anything but a table on any sheet that contains a table.
 In other words, if it doesn’t fit in the table, then don’t put it on the sheet with the table.

 For example, you may have a collection of student test scores gathered at a particular point in time (e.g., spring of 2019), or information about the teachers in a particular school at a particular point in time, or information about the schools in a district for a particular school year.
 One thing to notice is the phrase “at a particular point in time”.
 Much of the data that we work with is about things that change over time: students, teachers, schools, whatever.
 It is always important to include collection date as part of any data set.
 In fact, this should typically be included as part of every observation in a data set.
-Which variables (fields) to include in your data set is an important choice.
-In general, for each record, you will need to include an ID, a date, and then the other values of interest (test scores and so on).
+Which fields to include in your data set is an important choice.
+In general, for each record, you will need to include a unique identifier (ID), a date, and then the other values of interest (test scores and so on).
 Each of those things will get its own column.